christopherkelley89/FlaskBackupApp/README.md

 # FlaskBackupApp

-Basic Flask Backup app
-Overview
+## Overview
-The Flask Backup Application is designed to manage and automate backup jobs.
+- The Flask Backup Application is designed to manage and automate backup jobs.
 It features a simple web interface for creating and managing backup tasks, storing them in a database, and uploading files to Backblaze B2 cloud storage.

 ## Features
 - Backup Management: Create, view, and delete backup jobs through a web interface.